brandur/sorg/content/drafts/connections.md

 around a process model where a central Postmaster accepts incoming connections and forks child processes to handle them.
-Each of these "backend" processes starts out at around 5 MB in size, but will grow depending on the data they're accessing.
+Each of these "backend" processes starts out at around 5 MB in size, but will grow to be much larger depending on the data they're accessing.

 TODO: Postmaster diagram.